Dynamic Pacing for Real-time Satellite Traffic: Conclusion

 \section{Conclusion}

 Our work tackles key challenges in adapting existing RTC stacks to LEO networks.
-We propose a handover-aware queue management policy that dynamically adapts the maximum pacing queue limit based on anticipated handover dynamics.
-Through a series of experiments, we illustrate that our offline approach generalizes from offline telemetry logs to an online emulated setting.
-We then provide initial results showing that in sparse LEO settings, our dynamic queue policy yields up to a $3$x improvement in video bitrates and reduces video freeze rates by up to $62\%$ when compared to WebRTC's default queue policy.
-Adapting existing RTC stacks to widely deployed dense LEO constellations like Starlink presents a compelling direction for future investigation.
+We propose a \textit{handover-aware} queue management policy that dynamically adapts the maximum pacing queue limit based on anticipated handover dynamics.
+Through a series of experiments, we illustrate that our offline approach generalizes from offline telemetry logs to online deployments.
+We then provide initial results showing that in sparse LEO settings, our dynamic queue policy yields up to a $3$x improvement in video bitrates and reduces video freeze rates by up to $62\%$ when compared to WebRTC's default queue policy in emulated sparse constellations.
+In contrast, our method generalizes beyond emulation and delivers up to a $41\%$ reduction in freeze rate and $40\%$ decrease in mean packet loss on real Starlink constellations compared to WebRTC's default queue policy.